jonathansteinberg/American_Office_Systems_Linear_Optimization/README.md

 •	Coded variables, constraints, and an objective function and analyzed findings through visualizations and a sensitivity analysis

-•	Tools used; Python, Gurobi Solver
+•	Tools used: Python, Gurobi Solver